lnnrtwttkhn/bibliography/README.md

 The `/papers` contains all `.pdf` files and will not be synced with the repo.

+## Rules
+* The `doi` file never contains `https://` etc.
+* Don't worry about changing the capitalization of words in the title.
+LaTex / Overleaf / `apacite` handle this automatically! :clap:

 ## Contributing

 If you spot any errors, please [contact Lennart Wittkuhn](mailto:wittkuhn@mpib-berlin.mpg.de)